Why choose Wake Plastic Surgery?

 Scalp, forehead, and cheek skin cancers are also quite common.
 The repair of these defects usually involves some type of rotation flap and sometimes a combination of rotation flaps.
 Fortunately, the blood supply to the face and scalp is quite robust allowing for several reconstruction options.
 The design of the reconstruction is focused on trying to avoid changes to the normal defining characteristics of the face including the hairline, the position of the eyebrows and eyelids, and the interfaces between the nose, cheek and mouth.

 The same principles are used to reconstruct the lips, eyelids, ears, and other facial structures.
-Dr. Stoeckel performs many of these procedures in his private surgical suite with local anesthesia.
+Dr. Purzycki performs many of these procedures in the private surgical suite with local anesthesia.
 And most repairs are completed either the day of the cancer removal or the day after.Schedule A Consultation